 When talking about the best warm winter destinations in Europe, I just have to mention Malta.
 The temperature in Malta rarely goes below 20 degrees, even in the winter, making the island a perfect choice for people who want to get away from the cold, snowy streets of most European cities.
 Similarly like other southern destinations on this list, not a lot of other tourists visit, and hence, the prices for everything are significantly lower.

 Canary Islands, Spain

 Even though geographically, the Canary Islands are closer to Africa than Europe, technically, they belong to Spain, which is in Europe.
 The archipelago consists of eight islands with Gran Canaria and Tenerife being the most popular ones.
 The islands are perfect for nature lovers or for people who want to have a summer holiday for Christmas.
 There are a lot of unique things to do on the Canary Islands, like climbing active volcanoes and eating barbecue prepared on a volcano, chilling on black-sand beaches, driving through sand dunes, exploring narrow, scenic canyons… The list is endless.
-If you’re planning to visit, go to Madrid or Barcelona first.
+If you’re planning to visit, go to Barcelona or Madrid first.
 Flights to the canary islands are a lot cheaper from these two cities.

 Taking tours in Europe